turnerse/Bridge-Tools/readme.md

 those use dd solver created by Piotr Beling: http://bcalc.w8.pl/

 autorever.py:
--tools for auto reverse engineer biddign systems in form of Full Disclosure BBO cards;
+-tools for auto reverse engineer bidding systems in form of Full Disclosure BBO cards;
- to create one you need first have list of BridgeHands then call reverse_enginner for chosen list of players and then bss_builder
+ to create one you need first have list of BridgeHands then call reverse_engineer for chosen list of players and then bss_builder

 vuextractor.py:

--some stuff for auto downloading .lins from vugraph arcvhies page, removing comments from them (there is a lot of junk in them) etc. unforunately it doesn't automatically work on vugraph archives page;
+-some stuff for auto downloading .lins from vugraph archives page, removing comments from them (there is a lot of junk in them) etc. unforunately it doesn't automatically work on vugraph archives page;
 you need to remove css at the top of the page and